datalad/datalad-remake/README.md

-Please note, to use this feature, the following configuration variable `remote.datalad-remake-auto.annex-security-allow-unverified-downloads` is set to `ACKTHPPT` for each automatically created git-annex special remote
+Please note, to use this feature, the following configuration variable `remote.datalad-remake-auto.annex-security-allow-unverified-downloads` is set to `ACKTHPPT` for each automatically created git-annex special remote.

 <details>
     <summary>Why does the configuration variable have to be set?</summary>